Website Otterbein University

 Must have the ability to travel both on and off campus.

 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Duties are performed in an environmentally controlled office setting.
+Must be able to meet regular and predictable attendance standards.
 Occasional travel, evening and weekend work is expected.

 This description is intended to indicate the kinds of tasks and levels of work difficulty that will be required of positions that will be given this title and shall not be construed as declaring what the specific duties and responsibilities of any particular position shall be.
 It is not intended to limit or in any way modify the right of any supervisor to assign, direct and control the work of employees under supervision.
 The use of a particular expression or illustration describing duties shall not be held to exclude other duties not mentioned that are of similar kind of level of difficulty.

 Otterbein University is an Equal Opportunity Educator and Employer.

 Otterbein University is committed to providing a welcoming environment free from unlawful discrimination.
 To this end, the University prohibits any form of discrimination against any person on the basis of race, color, sex, gender, pregnancy, religion, creed, marital status, partnership status, age, sexual orientation, gender identity, gender expression, national origin, disability, military status, or any other legally protected status in its programs and activities.
 However, the University’s commitment to a nondiscriminatory environment is not intended to abridge unduly its commitment to academic freedom, free speech, or its educational mission.
 Inquiries or complaints regarding any form of discrimination or harassment may be directed to:

 Scott Fitzgerald Director of Human Resources and Legal Affairs